Using Dictato

 Custom dictation prompt

-A short free-form prompt that biases the transcription.
-Use it to describe your speaking style, your domain, or conventions you want Dictato to respect.
+A short free-form prompt that biases the transcription model itself.
+Use it to describe your speaking style, your domain, or conventions you want Dictato to respect while it's turning audio into text.